seetadev/EtherGlance/README.md

 # Medical DAO

-Developer tool to enable tabulation, computation, visualization, data management for developers to build solutions for the bottom of pyramid in the areas of healthcare using OpenText APIs, Internet Computer Blockchain and Web3 Tools.
+Developer tool to enable tabulation, computation, visualization, data management for developers to build solutions for the bottom of pyramid in the areas of healthcare using Bitcoin, Internet Computer Blockchain and Web3 Tools.

 # Internet Computer Blockchain